10 Tips to Have a Happy and Safe Holi 2026

 1. Choose Organic and Skin-Friendly Colors

 Chemical-based colors can cause skin irritations, allergies, and even long-term damage.
 This year, make a conscious choice to use organic and natural colors from flowers, turmeric, and beetroot.
 These eco-friendly options are safe for your skin and hair while being gentle on the environment.
+You can buy organic colours from all major online shopping platforms in India, and exploring online Holi offers can help you get them at discounted rates.
 Encourage friends and family to switch to these sustainable alternatives.

 2. Protect Your Skin with Pre-Care

-Get your skin ready for the festivities by applying generous oil or sunscreen.
-Coconut, almond, or olive oil protects and prevents colors from harming your skin.
+To prepare your skin for the festivities, apply a generous amount of oil or sunscreen on your body.
+Coconut, almond, or olive oil protects your skin and helps prevent colors from causing harm.
 Don’t forget to use a lip balm to shield your lips from harsh colors.
-Pay special attention to exposed areas like your face, hands, and feet.
-Use exclusive Nykaa promo codes to get Holi essentials for your skin and hair.
+Pay special attention to exposed areas, such as your face, hands, and feet.
+You can also purchase Holi essentials for your skin online from platforms like Nykaa, Amazon, and Flipkart.
+Use exclusive Nykaa promo codes to get additional discounts.

 3. Protect Your Hair from Damage